samwright/practNLPTools/README.md

     '(S1(S(NP(PRP He))(VP(VP(VBD created)(NP(DT the)(NN robot)))(CC and)(VP(VBD broke)(NP(PRP it))(PP(IN after)(S(VP(VBG making)(NP(PRP it.)))))))))'
 ```
 'dep_parse' Returns dependency Relations as a string.
 Each relation is in new line.
 You may require some post processing on this.
+> Notes: dep_parse is may not work properly.
 ```python
     >>>print annotator.getAnnotations("He created the robot and broke it after making it.",dep_parse=True)['dep_parse'] nsubj(created-2, He-1)